UoW-CPC/rabbda-university-portal/README.md

 At this phase we will be using Pig to do some analysis with the data we have uploaded into the Hadoop environment.
 To do so please follow the instructions [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/pig#pig-analysis).

 This demo has been completed.
-You can now extend the architecture my utilising Big Data Technologies like the ones we mention in the followed proposed iterations.
+You can now extend the architecture my utilising Big Data Technologies like the ones we mention in the following proposed iterations.

 #### Iteration 3 - Sentiment analysis of students feedback with Spark